pazcm/websites-design-spot/README.md

 ## Features
 ### Existing Features
 - Home/
-  - Welcome block and Gallery of images showcasing the work of the company
+  - Welcome block and Gallery of images showcasing the work of the company.

 - Main Navigation/
   - Allows users to navigate in a simple and intuitive way widesite which makes easy to find the content available and move along the site with fluency.